 PCOS is an hormonal imbalance, and acne can also result from hormonal imbalances.
 One major hormone that we can use to link up both of these conditions, that is, PCOS and acne, is androgens.

-As if that was not enough, cells become more sensitive to this testosterone as it runs around the body.
+As if that was not enough, your body cells become more sensitive to this testosterone as it runs around the body.

 The sebaceous glands are glands associated with the hair follicles.
 They secrete an oily substance called sebum, which lubricates the hair follicles to keep them and the hair healthy.

 The excess of oil is a major precursor for acne.

-The excessive oil makes things worse.
+3. The excessive oil makes things worse

 Let’s go further on this journey to understand how PCOS causes acne.

 Now, the excess oil is already clogging up skin pores.
 In addition to that, this sebum dilutes linoleic acid.

 Linoleic acid, by the way, is a chemical that assists the skin in sloughing(shedding) off dead skin cells from the surface of the skin.

 With linoleic acid diluted, its function is compromised.
 The skin is left with excessive dead skin cells.